zdravkov/kendo-docs/using-kendo-with-requirejs.md

 ## Configuring RequireJS

-Above we load RequireJS from a CDN, and configure it to load Kendo UI files from the Kendo CDN by using the "data-main" attribute (which also loads jQuery).
+Above we load RequireJS from a CDN, and configure it to load Kendo UI files from the Kendo CDN by using the `data-main` attribute (which also loads jQuery).

 In practice, if you use RequireJS you will probably have some files of your own that need to be loaded and those will reside in a different location than Kendo files.
 Here is a more complete example of how you could organize things: